ZAWNAING22/Kotlin-Android-Learning-Journey/02-OOP-in-Kotlin/oop.md

     fun bark() { println("Barking!") }
 }
 📱 Where is this used in Android?
-Android relies heavily on deep inheritance trees.

-MainActivity ➡ inherits ➡ AppCompatActivity ➡ inherits ➡ FragmentActivity ➡ inherits ➡ Activity.

-This is how your classes get access to lifecycle methods like onCreate() and onPause().
+Android is built on inheritance.
+When you write: class MainActivity : AppCompatActivity()
+You are inheriting all the complex logic for screen management and lifecycle methods (like onCreate) from the Android Framework.

-4. Interfaces
+5️⃣ Interfaces
-An interface defines behavior.
-It tells a class what to do, but not how to do it.
+An interface defines a behavior (contract) without providing the logic.
+A class "implements" the interface to provide the actual code.

 Kotlin
 interface ClickListener {